crwhitesides/react-introduction-to-react-router-v-000/README.md

 * We want a user to be able to input a URL into the address bar and navigate to the view they need to see.

-This was easy with server side rendering most MVC frameworks come with this for free, because we just defined the routes, added the actions needed to the controller and then made a call to the model to get the info we desired.
+This is easy with server-side rendering because most MVC frameworks come with this for free.
+All we have to do is define the routes, add the necessary actions to the controller, and then make a call to the model to get the info we desire.

 ### Limits of Client-Side routing